euphoric-hardware/tidalsim/README.md

     - This will install the `tidalsim` scripts and dependencies into the *conda virtualenv*
     - Try running `gen-ckpt -h` and `tidalsim -h`

+### TidalSim Flow

+- Build a RTL simulator with state injection support
+    - `cd sims/vcs`
+    - `make default STATE_INJECT=1 CONFIG=FastRTLSimRocketNoL2Config` (`STATE_INJECT=1` will use the state injection `TestHarness`, the `CONFIG` is set to a Rocket core without an L2)
+- Run simulation with state injection and functional cache warmup
+    - `tidalsim --binary tests/hello.riscv --interval-length 1000 --clusters 3 --simulator sims/vcs/simv-inject-chipyard.harness-FastRTLSimRocketNoL2Config --chipyard-root . --dest-dir runs --cache-warmup`
+    - This will run sampled simulation and store the results in the `runs` directory
+    - Run `head runs/hello.riscv*/**/perf.csv` to see the performance logs for each sample replayed in RTL simulation
+- Collect a reference performance trace (just add `--golden-sim` to the `tidalsim` invocation)
+    - `tidalsim --binary tests/hello.riscv --interval-length 1000 --clusters 3 --simulator sims/vcs/simv-inject-chipyard.harness-FastRTLSimRocketNoL2Config --chipyard-root . --dest-dir runs --golden-sim`

 ### Manual Checkpoint Generation

 - `gen-ckpt --binary $RISCV/riscv64-unknown-elf/share/riscv-tests/isa/rv64ui-p-add --dest-dir checkpoints --inst-points 0 100 200 300`